Shukuchi

 The word shukuchi (縮地) is a Japanese-language term for various mythical techniques of rapid movement.
 The characters in the word can be rendered literally as "shrinking the earth," referring to how the technique reduces the spatial distance between two points to achieve its effect.

 History

-The word first appears in Shenxian Zhuan to describe the ability of Taoist magician Fei Changfang.
+The word first appears in the Chinese Shenxian Zhuan to describe the ability of the Daoist magician Fei Changfang.

-The term 縮地脈 suōdìmài denotes the power of teleportation attributed to some xians.
+The term 縮地脈 suōdìmài denotes the power of teleportation attributed to some xiān.
 Those possessing this ability were believed to be capable of moving vast distances in a single step.
-The term is sometimes used to refer to a similar ability in Buddhist belief.
+The term is sometimes used to refer to a similar ability in Buddhism.

-The Japanese terms shukuchihō (縮地法), shukuchijutsu (縮地術) or tonchijutsu (遁地術) are used for the same ability attributed to sennin.
+The Japanese terms shukuchihō (縮地法), shukuchijutsu (縮地術) or tonchijutsu (遁地術) are used for the same ability attributed to xian or yamabushi.

 Appearances

 In martial arts

 In modern Japanese martial arts, shukuchi refers to a sudden movement into an enemy's maai (space) or blind spot to attack.
 This definition is relatively recent, and is, therefore, used somewhat differently by various schools.